RazaHanif/Squeeko_deprecated/README.md

 ## 🔒 License

-This project is proprietary and not open source.
-All rights reserved.
+This project is proprietary and not open source, even tho you can read all the code here....
+All rights reserved... i guess.

 ---